 Consider a pull-out couch in case company comes.
-Use a coffee table that is open and doesn't take up visual space.
-Use pouffes for extra seating or as a foot stool.
+Use a coffee table that is open and doesn’t take up visual space.
+Use pouffs for extra seating or as a foot stool.

-Bring in plants to "round" out corners.
+Bring in plants to “visually round” out room corners.
 And let in the light!

-Don't make the mistake of thinking you have to have small-scale furniture.
-You don't want it to look like a dollhouse.
+Don’t make the mistake of thinking you always have to choose small-scale furniture.
+You don’t want your rooms to look like a dollhouse.

-In a small kitchen, look at white paint as your very best friend.
-It can open up a kitchen like nothing else can.
-It lights up the room.
+In a small kitchen, white paint can be your very best friend.
+It can open up a kitchen like nothing else can and lightens the room.
 White is usually right, is my motto for big expanses and walls.

-The blue just pops against the white.
+The blue just pops against the white walls.
 This room will surely wake you up!

 Don’t let the thought of scaling down to a smaller home intimidate you.
 Purge the things you don’t really use or have a deep fondness for.
 Move only what you truly love.

 Settle into your new digs with the confidence that, should you die, your loved ones won’t be digging through all that clutter in the attic or basement.

 Selling things you don’t need will beef up your bank account and make you feel more secure.